inko-lang/inko/docs/source/getting-started/pattern-matching.md

 ## Drop semantics

-When pattern matching, any bindings introduced as part of a pattern are dropped at the end of the pattern's body; unless they are moved before then.
+When pattern matching, any bindings introduced as part of a pattern are dropped at the end of the pattern's body (unless they are moved before then).
 When matching against an owned value and the value is destructured, Inko performs a "partial drop" of the outer value _before_ entering the pattern body.
 A partial drop is a regular drop that doesn't invoke the type's destructor, and doesn't